containerbuildsystem/cachi2/docs/designs/cargo-support.md

 ### Limitations

-- the process likely won't work with python packages lacking Cargo.lock.
+- The process likely won't work with python packages lacking Cargo.lock.
   - Interestingly, while inspecting some projects relying on maturin I saw many that didn't have a Cargo.lock BUT their sources uploaded to pypi actually HAD those.
 I couldn't find in maturin documentation if this is a behavior we could rely upon.
 Example library with this behavior:
   [css-inline][css-inline-github]
   - this might represent a risk for dependencies pointing to git sources instead of pypi/crates.io
+- This approach might work well for setuptools-rust and maturin - and might work for some new tool that resorts to invoke `cargo` at some point, but it won't work if a completely alien approach is created.
+  - OTOH, that's not a problem for fetching dependencies, only for actually building the project.
+  Given this is only a big IF, this is probably fine.

 <!-- REFERENCES -->